Kane632/kane632.github.io/README.md

 # My Personal Site

 This repository contains the source code for my personal website, built with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).
-It serves as a central hub for my posts, random thoughts, homelab experiments, and portfolio—all in one place.
+It serves as a central hub for my posts, random thoughts, homelab experiments, and portfolio, all in one place.

 ## What You'll Find Here
 - Blog posts and updates